getampt/docs/storage.md

 );
 ```

-If the files you're going to upload is expected to be bigger than 6MB, you should default to retrieve the upload URL, and then use the `PUT` method to upload file directly to Ampt Storage in an asynchronous way.
+If the file you're uploading is expected to be larger than 6MB, you should create an upload URL and use the PUT method to upload the file directly to Ampt Storage.

 ## Listeners